felipemeriga/socket-flow/README.md

 This is a very practical example, because you can have a server with just calling `start_server` function, which returns an `EventStream`, for consuming server events, like new connections, messages, errors and disconnections.

+The `start_server` function also accepts a `rustls::ServerConfig` for enabling TLS in your server.

 ```rust
 use futures::StreamExt;
 use log::*;